 How to troubleshoot and repair common dishwasher problems, including a dishwasher that doesn’t run, fill or drain.
 Also, how a dishwasher works.

 If your dishwasher stops working properly, it isn’t the end of the world.
 But it does put the kibosh on one of the luxuries that adds to your quality of life.
 Because fixing a dishwasher isn’t usually an emergency, you have the opportunity to troubleshoot problems and try solving them yourself before calling an appliance repair person.

-HomeTips Pro Tip: Before you begin troubleshooting, unplug the dishwasher or shut off its electrical circuit, and turn off the its water supply valve.
+HomeTips Pro Tip: Before you begin troubleshooting, unplug the dishwasher or shut off its electrical circuit.
+Also turn off the its water supply valve.
 Don’t work inside the dishwasher immediately following a cycle because the dish-drying element at the bottom may still be hot.

 If you turn on the dishwasher and absolutely nothing happens, a lack of electrical power is likely the cause:

 1 Be sure the power is on, the door is latched, and the control is engaged.
 If absolutely nothing happens—in other words, nothing on the control panel lights up and there are no other signs of life—the appliance may not be receiving power.